tower-rs/tower/guides/inventing-service.md

 ## Making `Handler` more flexible

-Our little `Handler` trait is working quite nicely, but currently it only supports our `Request` and `Response` types.
+Our little `Handler` trait is working quite nicely, but currently it only supports our `HttpRequest` and `HttpResponse` types.
 It would be nice if those where generic, so users could use whatever type they want.

-We make `Request` a generic type parameter of the trait so that a given service can accept many different types of requests.
+We make the request a generic type parameter of the trait so that a given service can accept many different types of requests.
 That allows to define handlers that can be use for different protocols.
-We make `Response` an associated type because for any _given_ `Request` type, there can only be one (associated) `Response` type: the one the corresponding call returns!
+We make response an associated type because for any _given_ request type, there can only be one (associated) response type: the one the corresponding call returns!

 ```rust
 trait Handler<Request> {